anniezh12/hiring-engineers/answers.md

 ![weekend downtime](images/monitoring-data/downtime-weekend.png)

-I had to do some calculations since my Friday downtime will start at `7:00 PM` and will stay until Saturday morning `9:00 AM`.
-I started the weekend downtime from `9:00` am Saturday and specified a duration of `48 hours`.
+I had to do some calculations since my Friday downtime was to start at `7:00 PM` and would have continued till Saturday morning `9:00 AM`.
+So, I started the weekend downtime from `9:00` AM Saturday and specified a duration of `48 hours`.

 ![downtime weekend](images/monitoring-data/downtime-weekend-2.png)